 HOW DOES A CONTAINER DEPOSIT SCHEME WORK?

 A container deposit scheme is based on a refundable deposit able to be redeemed by the consumer or collectors at convenient locations.
 In other words, people get cash for recycling their containers.
 There are over 40 such systems around the world including in South Australia, the Northern Territory, the ACT, NSW and Queensland.
-WA and Tasmania are planning to follow suit in 2020 and 2022, respectively.
-Victoria needs to commit NOW!6,469 signatures
+WA, Tasmania and Vic are planning to follow suit in 2020, 2022 and 2023, respectively.7,236 signatures

 Dear Ms D'Ambrosio,